chimericdream/worldofpannotia.com/src/_psionic_powers/ego-whip.md

   powerResistance: "Yes"
   powerPoints: 3
   description: |
     Your rapid mental lashings assault the ego of your enemy, debilitating its confidence.
-The target takes 1d4 points of Charisma damage, or half that amount (minimum 1 point) on a successful save.
+The target takes {% die_roll 1 4 0 %} points of Charisma damage, or half that amount (minimum 1 point) on a successful save.
 A target that fails its save is also dazed for 1 round.
   augment: |
-    For every 4 additional power points you spend, this power's Charisma damage increases by 1d4 points and its save DC increases by 2.
+    For every 4 additional power points you spend, this power's Charisma damage increases by {% die_roll 1 4 0 %} points and its save DC increases by 2.
 ---